React Native vs Native

-Well this is one of the most important aspects each client thinks before getting into finalisation of technology stack for their product.
+Well, this is one of the most important aspects each client thinks before getting into finalization of the technology stack for their product.

 What is React Native .? ( React Native vs Native)

-React Native Apps can easily be published on App Store and Google Play
+React Native Apps can easily be published on the App Store and Google Play

 What is a Native App .?( React Native vs Native)

 Native Apps are the Apps which are written on the IDEs provided by Apple and Google.
 They are build following the design, development guidelines provided by Apple and Google.

 For native iOS development, the languages are Objective-C or Swift.
 And for Android the language is Java.
 Code is separately written for each platform i.e. Xcode for Apple and Android studio for Google.

 We have worked with more than 300+Native Apps while building up some amazing products using the Apple Xcode and Google Android studio

 Native iOS code needs to be written in Objective C or Swift over Xcode IDE following its debugger and testing tools.